Women’s Equal Rights And Freedoms

-But, in addition to this, in accordance with the mullahs’ Sharia, the PMOI has committed the cardinal sin.
-Because the Iranian Resistance believes that Iranian women are competent enough and must assume the leadership of the democratic Iran of tomorrow….
+In addition to this, under the mullahs’ Sharia, the PMOI has committed the cardinal sin because the Iranian Resistance believes that Iranian women are competent enough and must assume the leadership of the democratic Iran of tomorrow.

 No to Compulsory Veiling

 Another area of violence and compulsion in Iran is the mandatory dress code or Hijab.
 Since the early days of Khomeini’s rule, Iranian women protested against compulsory veiling.
 At the time, the PMOI women actively participated in demonstrations against compulsory veiling.

 A series of laws were also enacted to deprive Iranian women of their individual and social rights.
 Several agencies are in charge of suppression and especially tasked to counter improper veiling.
 In fact, they have turned Iran into a great prison for women.

 For this reason, we reiterate that Iranian women must be free!

 They must be free to choose what they believe in, what to wear, and how to live.